damasiob/damasiob.github.io/_pages/orietation.md

   * **Emil Ahmadov**, Big tech and social networks: The intermediation power of Facebook, Google, Netflix, and other digital giant platforms.
     * *Master in Data Science and Advanced Analytics, NOVA IMS*

-  * **Filipa Castilho**, Trends in the scientific production on intangible cultural heritage, a bibliometric analysis.
-    * *Master in Statistics and Information Management, NOVA IMS*

   * **Guilherme Bertoldi**, Nowcasting using ”finfluencers” on Twitter.
     * *Master in Statistics and Information Management, NOVA IMS*